-- if you are providing evidence of having won or being nominated for an international award for excellence, this must include: - full details of the nomination or award, including category and year of nomination or award - evidence of your involvement if the nomination or award was as part of a group, and - evidence of the credit you received for the nomination or award. - if you are claiming you made a significant and direct contribution to winning or being nominated for international awards for excellence, evidence is required from the named person on the award(s) or nomination(s) which demonstrates that you significantly influenced or directly resulted in the award or nomination to the named person; - if you are providing evidence of having been given support or sponsorship, this evidence must include full details of the support or sponsorship including: - the name and details of the scheme - the dates the support or sponsorship were received, and - the organisation that awarded it. - if you are providing evidence of a catwalk, presentation or exhibition, evidence of participation in one or more reputable UK-based or international trade show or commercial showroom must be cited.
-BFC will judge whether a particular trade show or commercial showroom provides appropriate evidence of recognition in the applicant's field - if you are providing evidence of international distribution and sales, evidence must be provided regarding: - the current number of outlets or stockists of the business's products, - the top five stockists and when these sales were achieved, and
+- if you are providing evidence of media recognition for your work, this must at all times be in the form of an independent and detailed critique, review or critical evaluation of your work, by a recognised fashion industry expert or critic, and from a recognised media outlet which will be verified as part of the assessment - if you are providing evidence of having won or been nominated for an international award for excellence, this must include: - full details of the nomination or award, including category and year of nomination or award - evidence of your involvement if the nomination or award was as part of a group, and - evidence of the credit you received for the nomination or award. - if you are claiming you made a significant and direct contribution to winning or being nominated for international awards for excellence, evidence is required from the named person on the award(s) or nomination(s) which demonstrates that you significantly influenced or directly resulted in the award or nomination to the named person; - if you are providing evidence of having been given support or sponsorship, this evidence must include full details of the support or sponsorship including: - the name and details of the scheme - the dates the support or sponsorship were received, and

-- where you have sold through your own retail channels, a breakdown of sales and when these sales were achieved. - if you are providing evidence of orders placed by UK or international luxury retailers, evidence must be provided naming the buyer or stockist and stating when the order was placed.
+- the organisation that awarded it. - if you are providing evidence of catwalk, presentations or exhibitions, evidence of participation in at least two or more reputable UK-based or international trade shows or commercial showrooms must be cited.
+BFC will judge whether a particular trade show or commercial showroom provides appropriate evidence of recognition in the applicant's field; - if you are providing evidence of international distribution and sales, evidence must be provided regarding: - the current number of outlets or stockists of the business's products, - the top five stockists and when these sales were achieved, and - where you have sold through your own retail channels, a breakdown of sales and when these sales were achieved. - if you are providing evidence of orders placed by UK or international luxury retailers, evidence must be provided naming the buyer or stockist and stating when the order was placed. - if you are providing evidence of industry recognition for your graduating collection from university you must provide at least two examples, and these must be from recognised and renowned fashion industry players.
+These could include renowned fashion brands or retailers, leading fashion designers or Graduate Fashion Week, but must at all times be recognising an exceptional graduating collection.
+Recognition of work outside of a graduate collection will not be acceptable.